SupraSummus/ipfs-execute/README.md

 * IPFS (daemonized and mounted on `/ipfs`)
 * Bubblewrap 1.8
+* GNU Make (only if you want to build example images or use install script)
 * sh + tar + gzip + some other obvious things

 Try it